tenzir/tenzir/doc/cli/vast-import.md

 #### `vast.import.batch-timeout`

 Sets a timeout for forwarding buffered table slices to the importer.

-If the timeout is hit while the source is still busy processing data, the current batch will be finalized and all buffered batches will be send to the node.
-The default batch timeout is 1 second.
+The `vast.import.batch-timeout` option controls the maximum buffering period until table slices are forwarded to the node.
+The default batch timeout is one second.

 #### `vast.import.read-timeout`

 Sets a timeout for reading from input sources.

-If no data is received for the set amount of time, the process will close the current batch and retry at a later time.
+The `vast.import.read-timeout` option determines how long a call to read data from the input will block.
+The process yields and tries again at a later time if no data is received for the set value.
 The default read timeout is 20 milliseconds.